-As mentioned before, scoliosis is an abnormal, sideways curvature in the spine; in some cases, there is more than one.
-This will result in the spine becoming S-shaped or C-shaped, easily seen from the front or back view of a person’s body.
-Along with visibly uneven shoulders, waist and/or hips, patients suffering from scoliosis may have noticeable rib humps or protrusion.
+Scoliosis is an abnormal, sideways curvature in the spine.
+In some cases, there is more than one abnormal curve.
+This results in the spine becoming S-shaped or C-shaped.
+In addition, patients suffering from scoliosis may have rib protrusions.

-Most cases concerning scoliosis appear during the growth spurt just before puberty.
-While the body continues to mature, there is the potential for any deformities, curvatures, etc. This condition affects both children and adults, though it is more prevalent for young girls between 10 to 15 years of age.
-Some adults have had scoliosis since their adolescent years; others can develop scoliosis as they grow older.
+Most cases of scoliosis appear just before puberty.
+While the body continues to grow, there is the possibility for any spinal curvatures to form.
+This condition affects both children and adults.
+Moreover, it is common in young girls between the ages 10 and 15.

 Types/Causes of Scoliosis

-Despite having multiple types of scoliosis, there is no universal cause behind this condition.
-Dr. Clayton Stitzel, a leading scoliosis specialist in Pennsylvania, and one of the most well-known experts on the condition, clarifies that along with determining the underlying cause in certain types, factors such as speed and mechanism of progression, and the age of onset play a role (2017).
+Despite there being multiple types of scoliosis, there is no exact cause behind it.
+Dr. Clayton Stitzel, a leading scoliosis specialist in Pennsylvania, and one of the most well-known experts on the condition, clarifies that along with determining the underlying causes, factors such as how fast the condition worsens and the patient’s age at the start play a role (2017).

 Who is affected?

-Age can be a factor, especially for children with scoliosis.
-Family history is another one as scoliosis can be passed down from parent to child.
-Today, though, there are more adults starting to develop this condition.
+Family history is another common factor.
+Scoliosis can be passed down from parent to child.
+Today, though, there are more adults who suffer this condition.
+Not just children.

 How severe is it?

-At Diamond Chiropractic in Omaha, our chiropractor will perform an examination, take x-rays, and evaluate your posture to determine the cause of your scoliosis.
-After comparing the findings and confirming the diagnosis, our chiropractor will develop a treatment plan to help alleviate your symptoms, heal the pain, and provide you with recommendations to lower your risk for possible re-occurrences.
+At Diamond Chiropractic in Omaha, our chiropractor will examine, take x-rays, and evaluate your posture to determine the cause of your scoliosis.
+After comparing his findings and confirming the diagnosis, our chiropractor will develop a treatment plan to help alleviate your symptoms and heal the pain.
+He will provide you with recommendations to lower your risk for possible re-occurrences.

 Dr. Nilles will realign the vertebrae in the affected area to increase your range of motion, as well as alleviate the pain on the spinal nerves.
 Symptoms resulting from scoliosis, and any nerves in the affected area(s), may begin to decrease as well.